The cybersecurity industry is changing and evolving so fast. And good information is key to staying on top of the latest trends.

 Sanjiv Bhatia is a professor and graduate director in the department of computer science at the University of Missouri, Saint Louis.
 One of his main research areas is in computer vision and he teaches courses on computer security.
 LinkedIn profile.

 Hossein Sarrafzadeh is a professor of cybersecurity at St. Bonaventure University.
 He is also the chair of the university’s cybersecurity department and the director of the Western New York Cybersecurity Center.
-Faculty profile
+LinkedIn profile

 Leslie Corbo is an assistant professor of cybersecurity and the associate director of the cybersecurity programs at Utica College.
 Her research areas include data privacy, cyber risk management, and malicious emails.
 LinkedIn profile

 Stanley Mierzwa is the managing assistant director for Kean University’s Center for Cybersecurity.
 He also teaches courses on the foundations of cybersecurity and cyber risk management.
 LinkedIn profile